RazGavrieli/unix-file-system/README.md

 You can run 'make all' to complie everything.  <br>
 To run the tests for part A run 'make testA' and then ./testA <br>
 To run the tests for part B run 'make testB' and then ./testB <br>
 NOTE THAT TEST B IS DEPENDENT ON TEST A!
-RUN './testA' FIRST!
+RUN './testA' FIRST! <br>

+## BONUS
+To check our bonus (errno implementation), after 'make all' run './errnoBonus'. <br>